oeggy03/tp/docs/UserGuide.md

 Format: `list p`

-* `list p` shows:
+* `list p` shows the full list of all the people added, as boxed in red:
 ![list of all companies](images/listPersons.png)

 ### Listing all companies: `list c`

-Have a quick look at all the companies you are interested in in the contact list.
+Have a quick look at all the companies you are interested in the contact list.

 Format: `list c`

-* `list c` shows:
+* `list c` shows the full list of all the companies added, as boxed in red:
   ![list of all companies](images/listCompanies.png)

 ### Viewing a person's contact: `view p`